-13 Compliance with the National Electricity Rules
+14 Compliance with the National Electricity Rules

-Rule Relevant requirement Relevant section 6.18.5(e)(1) an upper bound representing the stand alone cost of serving the retail customers who belong to that class; and Section 12 6.18.5(e)(2) a lower bound representing the avoidable cost of not serving those retail customers.
-Section 12 6.18.5(f) Each tariff must be based on the long run marginal cost of providing the service to which it relates to the retail customers assigned to that tariff with the method of calculating such cost and the manner in which that method is applied to be determined having regard to: Section 12& TSS 6.18.5(f)(1) the costs and benefits associated with calculating, implementing and applying that method as proposed; Section 12 & TSS 6.18.5(f)(2) the additional costs likely to be associated with meeting demand from retail customers that are assigned to that tariff at times of greatest utilisation of the relevant part of the distribution network; and Section 12 & TSS 6.18.5(f)(3) the location of retail customers that are assigned to that tariff and the extent to which costs vary between different locations in the distribution network.
-Section 12 & TSS 6.18.5(g) The revenue expected to be recovered from each tariff must: 6.18.5(g)(1) reflect the Distribution Network Service Provider's total efficient costs of serving the retail customers that are assigned to that tariff; Section 12 6.18.5(g)(2) when summed with the revenue expected to be received from all other tariffs, permit the Distribution Network Service Provider to recover the expected revenue for the relevant services in accordance with the applicable distribution determination for the Distribution Network Service Provider; and Section 8 6.18.5(g)(3) comply with sub-paragraphs (1) and (2) in a way that minimises distortions to the price signals for efficient usage that would result from tariffs that comply with the pricing principle set out in paragraph (f).
-Section 8 & 12 & TSS 6.18.5(h) A Distribution Network Service Provider must consider the impact on retail customers of changes in tariffs from the previous regulatory year and may vary tariffs from those that comply with paragraphs (e) to (g) to the extent the Distribution Network Service Provider considers reasonably necessary having regard to: Section 10 & TSS 6.18.5(h)(1) the desirability for tariffs to comply with the pricing principles referred to in paragraphs (f) and (g), albeit after a reasonable period of transition (which may extend over more than one regulatory control period); Section 12 & TSS 6.18.5(h)(2) the extent to which retail customers can choose the tariff to which they are assigned; and Attachment 1a & TSS 6.18.5(h)(3) the extent to which retail customers are able to mitigate the impact of changes in tariffs through their usage decisions.
+Rule Relevant requirement Relevant section as to take into account that pricing proposal. period 6.18.5 Pricing principles 6.18.5(e) For each tariff class, the revenue expected to be recovered must lie on or between: 6.18.5(e)(1) an upper bound representing the stand alone cost of serving the retail customers who belong to that class; and Section 14 6.18.5(e)(2) a lower bound representing the avoidable cost of not serving those retail customers.
+Section 14 6.18.5(f) Each tariff must be based on the long run marginal cost of providing the service to which it relates to the retail customers assigned to that tariff with the method of calculating such cost and the manner in which that method is applied to be determined having regard to: Section 14 & TSS 6.18.5(f)(1) the costs and benefits associated with calculating, implementing and applying that method as proposed; Section 14 & TSS 6.18.5(f)(2) the additional costs likely to be associated with meeting demand from retail customers that are assigned to that tariff at times of greatest utilisation of the relevant part of the distribution network; and Section 14 & TSS 6.18.5(f)(3) the location of retail customers that are assigned to that tariff and the extent to which costs vary between different locations in the distribution network.
+Section 14 & TSS 6.18.5(g) The revenue expected to be recovered from each tariff must: 6.18.5(g)(1) reflect the Distribution Network Service Provider's total efficient costs of serving the retail customers that are assigned to that tariff; Section 14 6.18.5(g)(2) when summed with the revenue expected to be received from all other tariffs, permit the Distribution Network Service Provider to recover the expected revenue for the relevant services in accordance with the applicable distribution determination for the Distribution Network Service Provider; and Section 14 6.18.5(g)(3) comply with sub-paragraphs (1) and (2) in a way that minimises distortions to the price signals for efficient usage that would result from tariffs that comply with the pricing principle set out in paragraph (f).
+Section 10 & 14 & TSS 6.18.5(h) A Distribution Network Service Provider must consider the impact on retail customers of changes in tariffs from the previous regulatory year and may vary tariffs from those that comply with paragraphs (e) to (g) to the extent the Distribution Network Service Provider considers reasonably necessary having regard to: Section 11 & TSS 6.18.5(h)(1) the desirability for tariffs to comply with the pricing principles referred to in paragraphs (f) and (g), albeit after a reasonable period of transition (which may extend over more than one regulatory control period); Section 14 & TSS 6.18.5(h)(2) the extent to which retail customers can choose the tariff to which they are assigned; and Attachment 1a & TSS 6.18.5(h)(3) the extent to which retail customers are able to mitigate the impact of changes in tariffs through their usage decisions.
 TSS